kmnhngyn/statistik/README.md

 git config --global user.name "your username" git config --global user.password "your password"
 ```
+- Git password:
+  -   in github.com click on your icon
+  -   go to `Settings -> Developer settings -> Personal access tokens`
+  -   generate new access token
+  -   this is your password for git
 - Push to repo
 ```bash
 # add all files